-2 Units in each of Preliminary and HSC

-Board Developed Course
+2 Units in each of Preliminary and HSC Board Developed Course Prerequisites: Japanese from Year 7 to Year 10 or

 Prerequisites: Japanese from Year 7 to Year 10 or Year 8 to Year 10 (200-400hrs)

 Students will develop their skills and knowledge of Japanese.
 Through tasks associated with a range of texts and text types, students gain an insight into the culture and language of Japanese-speaking communities through the study of a range of texts.